dandrino/terrain-erosion-3-ways/README.md

 ## Simulation

 If real life erosion is driven by physical processes, couldn't we just simulate those processes to generate terrain with erosion?
-Then answer is, "yes"!
+Then answer is, yes!
 The mechanics of hydraulic erosion, in particular, are well known and are fairly easily to simulate.

 The basic idea of hydraulic erosion is that water dissolves terrain into sediment, which is then transported downhill and deposited.
 Programmatically, this means tracking the following quantities: